 It is the student’s responsibility to see that all degree requirements for graduation are fulfilled.

-Dr. Grattan Brown – Chair and Assistant Professor of Theology
+Dr. Grattan Brown – Chair and Associate Professor of Theology

 B.A., Washington and Lee University

 S.T.B., University of St. Thomas Aquinas (Rome)